theduo34/passkey-forge/README.md

 ## Credits

 This project was inspired by the FreeCodeCamp community.
-After learning React.js, try enhancing your skills by building this simple yet useful project - a password generator.
+After learning React.js, try enhancing my skills by building this simple yet useful project - a password generator.

 Happy coding! 🔒